artmetla/DejaView/docs/instrumentation/track-events.md

     the network and then decoded on a thread pool, a flow event can be used to highlight its path through the system.

-The [Perfetto UI](https://ui.perfetto.dev) has built in support for track events, which provides a useful way to quickly visualize the internal processing of an app.
+The [DejaView UI](https://ui.perfetto.dev) has built in support for track events, which provides a useful way to quickly visualize the internal processing of an app.
 For example, the [Chrome browser](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool)